We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 Let’s start with some highlights.

-(Or click here to download a PDF of the full results, including a bonus chart of the top things higher-income bloggers do differently.)
+**Tip: click here to download a PDF of the full report that includes an exclusive bonus chart of the top things higher-income bloggers do differently.**

 1. Bloggers who earn over $50,000 per year tend to put a lot of emphasis on SEO.
 Their #1 traffic source is typically Google organic search, and compared to lower-income bloggers they are 4.3 times as likely to conduct keyword research.